STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Save this document to a reasonable filename and location.
 The filename should end in `.Rmd` or `.rmd`.
 I **highly recommend** saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project and that is also current working directory.
 Trust me on this.

+*commit here*

 Click on "Knit HTML" or do *File > Knit Document*.
 RStudio should display a preview of the resulting HTML.
 Also look at the file browser (which should be pointed at the directory where you saved the `.Rmd` file).
 You should see the R Markdown document, i.e. `foo.Rmd` AND the resulting HTML `foo.html`.

 Congratulations, you've just made your first reproducible report with R Markdown.

+*commit here*

-### Step 3: Save the intermediate Markdown
+### Step 3: Take control of the output format

-*This is directly related to eventual publishing on GitHub.
-If that does not apply to you, skip this step.*
+Do you really want HTML?
+Do you only want HTML?
+If so, you can skip this step!

+The magical process that turns your R Markdown to HTML is like so: `foo.Rmd --> foo.md --> foo.html`.
+Note the intermediate markdown, `foo.md`.
+By default RStudio discards this, but you might want to hold on to that markdown.

+Why?
+GitHub gives very special treatment to markdown files.
+They are rendered in an almost HTML-like way.
+This is great because it preserves all the charms of plain text but gives you a pseudo-webpage for free when you visit the file in the browser.
+In contrast, HTML is rendered as plain text on GitHub and you'll have to take special measures to see it the way you want.

+In many cases, you *only want the markdown*.
+In that case, we switch the output format to `github_document`.
+This means render will be `foo.Rmd --> foo.md`, where `foo.md` is GitHub-flavored markdown.
+If you still want the HTML *but also the intermediate markdown*, there's a way to request that too.

-It will have nice side effects on GitHub if we save the intermediate Markdown file that is produced when compiling to HTML.
-The magical process is like so: `foo.Rmd --> foo.md --> foo.html`.
-By default RStudio discards `foo.md` but it's easy to request that it be kept.
-This is one of the many things we can control in the YAML frontmatter -- the text at the top of your file between leading and trailing lines of `---`.
-Two approaches:
+**Output format** is one of the many things we can control in the YAML frontmatter -- the text at the top of your file between leading and trailing lines of `---`.

-  * RStudio GUI: click on the "gear" in the top bar of the source editor, near the "Knit HTML" button.
+You can make some changes via the RStudio IDE: click on the "gear" in the top bar of the source editor, near the "Knit HTML" button.
 Select "Output options" and go to the Advanced tab and check "Keep markdown source file."

-  * "By hand:" Make your YAML frontmatter look something like this:
+Your YAML should now look more like this:

 ``` yaml
     ---
     title: "Something fascinating"